Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 being loaded.
 {{< /alert >}}

-Since I didn't want to directly plug this into my very expensive build server, I decided to use a rasperry pi 5 as my test device and got myself an extern PCIe adapter.
+Since I didn't want to directly plug this into my prized build server, I decided to use a rasperry pi 5 as my test device and got myself an extern PCIe adapter.

 The Raspberry Pi 5 has a external PCIe Gen 2.0 x1 interface, though our FPGA can have up to a PCIe Gen 3.0 x8